 - Buyer sends an explicit message: “Fix these things or I'm canceling the contract.”

 - The seller agrees to the fix-it list, counters it or rejects it.

-More often than not, sellers agree to repairs.
+If the repair request is reasonable, sellers usually agree to make repairs.
 This decision is typically wise because it can be costly for sellers to begin marketing again and find a new buyer.

 Sometimes the buyer submits a list of things to be repaired, and other times, buyers ask for a cash credit in lieu of repairs.
 From a seller's perspective, a request for cash credit is usually preferred to making the repairs as long as the amount requested is reasonable.

-Smart Sellers Minimize Repair Requests:
+How Sellers Can Minimize Repair Requests

-It's smart to complete your seller's disclosure packet and to get your own inspection done before you list to help expedite your sale.
-By providing buyers with disclosures and your inspection report before they even put in an offer, you have the potential to shorten your escrow.
-You can also get more well-thought out offers since the buyers have a better idea of the condition of the home when they put in an offer.
+If you're a seller, it's smart to complete your seller's disclosure packet and to get your own inspection done before you list to help expedite your sale.
+By providing buyers with disclosures and your inspection report before they even put in an offer, you have the potential to increase your chances of a smooth and successful transaction with minimal surprises or unexpected turns.